conduitio-labs/conduit-connector-oracle/README.md

 #### Key handling

-List items are the keys of the `sdk.Record.Key` map, and the values are taken from the row's data.

 The `keyColumns` is an optional field.
-If the field is empty, the system makes a request to the database and uses the received list of primary keys of the specified table.
-If the table does not contain primary keys, the system uses the value of the `orderingColumn` field as the `keyColumns` value.
+If the field is empty, the connector makes a request to the database and uses the received list of primary keys of the specified table.
+If the table does not contain primary keys, the connector uses the value of the `orderingColumn` field as the `keyColumns` value.

 ## Destination